M7-TROJAN/DataBase/Project_4_Car_Rental/README.md

 DECLARE @ReturnID INT;
 SELECT @ReturnID = SCOPE_IDENTITY();

+-- Retrieve the InitialTotalDueAmount From The RentalBooking Table DECLARE @PaidInitialTotalDueAmount SMALLMONEY;
+SELECT @PaidInitialTotalDueAmount = (SELECT InitialTotalDueAmount FROM RentalBooking WHERE BookingID = @BookingID);

 -- Insert the corresponding record into the RentalTransaction table INSERT INTO RentalTransaction (
 	BookingID, ReturnID, PaymentDetails, PaidInitialTotalDueAmount, ActualTotalDueAmount,